Loloppe/ChroMapper_BeatLeaderRatings/README.md

 - Enabled : Can be used to hide the UI and text
 - Timescale : Simulate a different speed for the map (SS: 0.85, FS: 1.2, SFS: 1.5).
 You must Reload Map for this to apply
 - Note Count : Change how many notes to uses from cursor and onward for the average
+- Star Calc : Change the % accuracy used to calculate the star rating (default 0.96)